Science on Screen: The A.I. Alignment Problem from "2001: A Space Odyssey" to Today

 2001: A Space Odyssey is a sprawling drama of man versus machine that begins in our prehistoric ape-ancestry past, then leaps forward millennia into colonized space, and ultimately whisks astronaut Bowman into uncharted space, perhaps even into immortality.
 Widely considered among the greatest films of the 20th century, Kubrick’s film was also remarkably prescient in its depiction of artificial intelligence technologies.

-In this Science on Screen event, Dr. Joe Halpern and Dr. Shaun Nichols will discuss how HAL 9000 helps us understand the A.I. alignment problem.
-Their conversation will touch on the historical development of artificial intelligence systems since the 1950s and new ethical challenges presented by autonomous decision-making in algorithmic data models.
+This Science on Screen event will explore how HAL 9000 helps us understand the A.I. alignment problem.
+The introduction will touch on the historical development of artificial intelligence systems since the 1950s and new ethical challenges presented by autonomous decision-making in algorithmic data models.

 Free admission!
 This screening will be presented as part of National Evening of Science on Screen®.